 Step 8: Next, merge the background layer with the clouds layer, as shown in the image below.

-Step 10: A dialog box will appear, use 10 as the spray radius and 5 as the smoothness in the dialog box.
+Step 10: A dialog box will appear; use 10 as the spray radius and 5 as the dialogue box’s smoothness.
 This filter will add more haziness and texture to the background image.

-Step 11: As soon as the filter is applied, another option called Fade Spatter can be used to lower the opacity of the spatter.
+Step 11: As soon as the filter is applied, another option called Fade Spatter can lower the spatter’s opacity.
 The user should not click anywhere else; otherwise, this option will not be visible to the user.
-So, go to edit option and use Fade Spatter.
+So, go to the edit option and use Fade Spatter.

 Step 12: Next, we apply another filter from the filter gallery.
 So, click on Filter and choose Brush Strokes from the menu.